Leaders, residents speak out against anti-Asian hate crimes

 Data shows growing number of attacks

-Mui Mui Hin-McCormick, vice chair of the Asian Pacific American Coalition of Connecticut, said during Friday's forum that the rise in hate crimes could likely be attributed to rhetoric surrounding the COVID-19 virus.
+Mui Mui Hin-McCormick, vice chair of the Asian Pacific American Coalition of Connecticut, said during Friday's forum that the rise in hate crimes could likely be attributed to rhetoric surrounding the virus that causes COVID-19.
 Calling the virus "the China virus" or "the Wuhan virus" has had a "direct negative impact" on AAPI communities, she said.

-According to Stop AAPI Hate, hate crimes reported in 2020 and 2021 have occurred in all 50 states and the District of Columbia, with reports ranging from Asian-Americans being physically assaulted, verbally harassed and coughed on.
+According to Stop AAPI Hate, hate crimes reported in 2020 and 2021 have occurred in all 50 states and the District of Columbia, with reports ranging from Asian Americans being physically assaulted to verbally harassed and coughed on.

-According to Stop AAPI Hate, 42.2 percent of reported hate crimes target people who are Chinese.
-People of Korean, Vietnamese and Filipino descent are also commonly targeted.
-Data shows that hate crimes are most commonly committed inside businesses or on the street.
+According to Stop AAPI Hate, 42.2% of reported hate crimes target people who are Chinese.
+People of Korean, Vietnamese and Filipino descent also are commonly targeted.
+Data show that hate crimes are most commonly committed inside businesses or on the street.

 The database ranked the top 10 states most likely to experience anti-Asian hate crimes.
 Connecticut was not among them.

-According to the FBI, law enforcement agencies reported that there were 4,784 reports of single-bias hate crimes — meaning crimes targeted at someone solely because of their race, ethnicity or ancestry in 2019.
-Of those, 4.3 percent were the result of anti-Asian bias, the FBI said.
+According to the FBI, law enforcement agencies reported that there were 4,784 reports of single-bias hate crimes — targeted at someone solely because of their race, ethnicity or ancestry — in 2019.
+Of those, 4.3% were the result of anti-Asian bias, the FBI said.

 At least 215 people reported being victims of an anti-Asian hate crime, and another 26 people were victims of attacks on Pacific Asian Islanders in 2019, the FBI reported.
-Of all reported hate crimes motivated by race, religion, gender or sexual orientation in 2019, 76 incidents were reported in Connecticut.
+Of all reported hate crimes motivated by race, religion, gender or sexual orientation that year, 76 incidents were reported in Connecticut.

 "During the coronavirus disease 2019 (COVID-19) pandemic, inflammatory and xenophobic rhetoric has put Asian American and Pacific Islander (AAPI) persons, families, communities, and businesses at risk," the president wrote in his order, which called for increased support and protection for Asian Americans and Pacific Islanders and action to condemn and combat racism.